 3 Urgent Steps to Take Immediately After a Dog Bite

-According to the Centers For Disease Control and Prevention, approximately 4.5 million dog bites occur in the U.S. each year.
-Though dogs are generally considered friendly animals and even 'man's best friend,' they, like any other animal, can become provoked and bite someone to defend themselves.
+According to the Centers For Disease Control and Prevention, approximately 4.5 million dog bites occur in the United States each year.
+Though dogs are generally considered friendly animals and even "man's best friend," they — like any other animal —can become provoked and bite someone in efforts of defending themselves are the people they are trained to protect.
 Whether you are a dog owner or a dog bite victim, it is always helpful to understand the legalities behind dog bites and how to handle a dog bite case.
 With that in mind, here are a few urgent steps anyone should take immediately after being attacked by a dog.